Home

 Minard's Spaghetti Inn

-The United States has more than 59,000 Italian restaurants throughout the country.
+The United States has 40,000–45,000 Italian restaurants throughout the country.
 The variety within these restaurants is great.
 Some are fancy and offer authentic dishes from the many regions of Italy.
 Others are simple and casual, offering pizza, sandwiches, calzones, and arancini (rice balls).
 But all feature a creative take on Italian cuisine, with many beloved spots serving Italian-American fare, food unlikely to be found in Italy.

 Classically Italian-American dishes like garlic bread, chicken parmesan, shrimp scampi, and baked ziti are dishes developed in America by Italian immigrants and their descendants, adapting traditional recipes to local ingredients and the preferred palates of their customers.
 Many aspects of Italian-American cuisine might confuse Italians, like the practice of serving pasta as a side dish to a main meal.